shubhang-arora/Sol-United/README.md

 # Demo

-The Dashboard is hosted at solunited.surge.sh
+The Dashboard is hosted at http://solunited.surge.sh

 To view the react code for the dashboard visit https://github.com/rishiraj824/Sol-United